AbdullahDaGoat/SwitchBackToReddit/Readme.md

 if you know how to fix that well tell me cause im dumb :D

+If you recieve an error about local storage you can ignore it

 ## Todo:
-1. Well the checkbox doent actually do anything in the options section, its just if u click the extension so fix that i guess
+1. Well the checkbox doent actually do anything in the options section, its just if u click the extension so fix that i guess that is also causing the Add event listener bug